 Company: Amylyx Pharmaceuticals Inc

 AMX0035 is a proprietary, oral combination of two drugs already in use, sodium phenylbutyrate (PB) and tauroursodeoxycholic acid (TUDCA).
-PB is used to treat urea cycle disorders, and acts as a scavenger to facilitate the excretion of excess nitrogen.
+PB is prescribed under the brand name Buphenyl to treat urea cycle disorders.
+It acts as a scavenger to facilitate the excretion of excess nitrogen.
 Interest in repurposing PB to treat neurodegenerative diseases stems from its action as a chemical chaperone, which inhibits endoplasmic reticulum stress responses and neuronal cell death induced by accumulation of misfolded or mutant proteins (Kubota et al., 2006).
 PB also epigenetically regulates gene expression by inhibiting histone deacetylase.